YunoHost-Apps/flarum_ynh/README.md

 [Flarum](http://flarum.org/), an open-source forum software, packaged for [YunoHost](https://yunohost.org/), a self-hosting server operating server.

 ## Development status
-Package is **in progress** : installation and removal work.
-Upgrading, backing up and restoring are not supported yet.
+Package is **working**.

+However, Flarum is in beta.
+That means its future updates are not guaranteed to be backward-compatible.

 [SSOwat integration](https://github.com/tituspijean/flarum-ext-auth-ssowat) is **non functional** and removed.